 As a crossroads of culture, Mosul is a living symbol of Iraqi’s pluralistic identity in a region that has long been a melting pot of people and ideas, according to UNESCO.
 But the occupation of Mosul by ISIS left the city and many of its landmarks in ruins.
 Thousands of homes were reduced to rubble.

-In February 2018, an international conference in Kuwait prompted UNESCO to lead the reconstruction project with the support of Iraq’s government and the U.N. secretary-general.
+In February 2018, an international conference in Kuwait prompted UNESCO to lead the reconstruction project with the support of Iraq’s government and U.N. secretary-general.
 UNESCO has maintained a presence in Iraq since early 2003, around the time of the U.S.-led coalition’s invasion of the country.

 The invasion and toppling of late Iraqi leader Saddam Hussein unleashed nationwide violence, and the battle against ISIS from 2014 to 2017 killed or wounded thousands of Iraqis.
-Hundreds of thousands fled their homes.
+Hundreds of thousands fled homes.

 Al-Dafar Hamdani, the culture minister, said Mosul’s needs are considerable, but with the help of UNESCO and the international community “we can meet the challenge.
 We will work as a united team.”